 Unique selling points:

-Two of our prime USPs are Samba and verinice.
+Two of our prime USPs are SAMBA and verinice, accompanied by our know-kow in the fields of Linux and IT security.
 SerNet has always been an old economy style company that was not financed by venture capital and intends to stay that way.
 High-quality products and services that are reasonably priced, excellently trained and highly motivated staff and a unique positioning in the market will remain our strategy for healthy and independent growth.

 is a core issue of SerNet.
-Software from various producers must be able to collaborate on many platforms in an optimum manner to achieve the best benefits for users.
+Software from various producers needs to interlock in an optimal way to achieve the best benefits for users.
 SerNet has been working towards achieving this goal since 1996.